FREE TIPS & TRICKS

 Do you want to know the photo requirements for Google Posts?
 Read here.

 Tip: Make sure that your photos are properly cropped.
-Google My Business photos are displayed differently in mobile and desktop: on mobile the photos show up as a rectangle whereas on desktop, they show up as a square.
+Google My Business photos show up as a square on mobile, tablets, and desktop.

 Upload the photos that perform well in both square and landscape format.
 If the important part of the image is in the middle, the photo will look good even if it gets cropped.

 Google’s algorithm determines which businesses stay on top of search results.
 One of its criteria is whether a Google My Business listing is frequently updated.
 Also, customers would rather choose a business that has up-to-date information and photos.